I. Overview of Sexual Misconduct

 - the risk of harm to self or others; or

-- the Reporting Party’s willingness to pursue a complaint.
+- the Complainant’s willingness to pursue a complaint.

 When the College is obligated to provide the College community with timely warnings, names of the individuals are not used and every effort will be made to remove identifying information.

-Despite the College’s strong interest in having individuals report allegations of sexual misconduct, the College realizes that not every individual is prepared to make a Report to the College.
+Despite the College’s strong interest in having individuals report allegations of sexual misconduct, the College realizes that not every individual is prepared to make a Report to or to file a Formal Complaint with the College.

 The College has designated certain specific persons as confidential resources for individuals who prefer to speak with someone confidentially about their concerns.
-These confidential resources will not tell anyone else your private, personally identifiable information unless there is cause for fear for your safety, or the safety of others.
+These confidential resources will not tell anyone else your private, personally identifiable information unless there is cause for fear for your safety, or the safety of others, or if the sexual misconduct reported involves a minor.

 If you want details of the incident to be kept confidential, you should speak with one of the following confidential resources: